LoyolaChicagoBooks/introcs-csharp/rst/jedit.rst

 - When you have your cursor directly after a delimiter character ``{}()[]``, a box appears around the matching delimiter.

-It is easy to forget the terminal quote on a literal, that error may not be associated with good error messages.
+It is easy to forget the terminal quote on a literal, and that mistake may not be associated with good error messages.
 The literal coloration makes this error easy to spot and fix!

 Basic Editing: